2onk/put_in_saver/README.md

 # put_in_saver
 Energy saver for UR Eseries

+testet with SDK 1.12+
+used 3rdparty lib: easymodbus, can be found in the modbuslib folder.

 This URCap will help you to save energy automatically.
 It powers off the robotarm after 8 minutes when the robot hasnt been moved or running any programm.